Ulrich Kutschera: Homosexuality and pedophilia

-In a 2017 interview with a catholic online magazine, Kutschera predicted same-sex marriage, which was at the time in the process of legalization in Germany, would lead to "government-sanctioned pedophilia" and "extensive child abuse".
+In a 2017 interview with a catholic online magazine, Kutschera predicted that same-sex marriage, which was at the time in the process of legalization in Germany, would lead to "government-sanctioned pedophilia" and "extensive child abuse".
 Gay rights organizations and members of the community considered Kutschera's statements to be libelous.
 A first criminal trial in 2020 found Kutschera guilty of Volksverhetzung (incitement to hatred) and assessed a fine of 6,000 Euro.
 After Kutschera succeeded in appealing the verdict, the prosecution appealed and a third trial became necessary.
 The Oberlandesgericht in Frankfurt considered Kutschera's statements to be within the bounds protected by the principle of freedom of speech, leading to acquittal.

 Publications

 Kutschera has published ca. 300 scientific papers, and 14 books (in German).
 Since 2010, he is the producer of a series of science videos for biology students, including the "post-Minimalist 'space music'" piano soundtrack.

-His textbook, Evolutionsbiologie(2015) has been translated into Russian and Portuguese.
+His textbook, Evolutionsbiologie (2015) has been translated into Russian and Portuguese.
 In 2018, he published a critical analysis of the scientific validity of physiognomy, with reference to Darwin′s work on this topic.

 In January 2019, Kutschera's textbook Physiologie der Pflanzen.
 Sensible Gewächse in Aktion was published.
 In a Book Review, Karl J. Niklas wrote that this volume, which provides a comprehensive summary of our current knowledge on the physiology and biochemistry of plants "… should be of value to general readers interested in the philosophy of science."
 A few weeks before the book became available, a religious webzine published an article dealing with "Plant Intelligence", a topic that was discussed in detail in Kutschera's textbook.